Tim Foecke: Work

 Foecke's work has been covered in the media extensively, with front-page articles in The New York Times and The Washington Post, as well as interviews with TV, radio and print media around the world.
-He was one of the first "mystery guests" on the NPR series Wait, Wait, Don't Tell Me, appearing on the 5th ever broadcast on January 31, 1998.
+He was the first "mystery guests" on the NPR series Wait, Wait, Don't Tell Me who was not employed by NPR, appearing on the 5th ever broadcast on January 31, 1998.
 Foecke was asked to contribute to Time Magazine's "60 Second Symposium" on the topic of metallurgy in 1999.

 Foecke helped the Science Museum of Maryland in Baltimore develop the exhibit "Science of the Titanic", which tours children's museums in the US and has delivered over 200 presentations to school groups from elementary to college on various forensic topics, including "What Sank the Titanic" and "Cool, Old, Famous Broken Stuff", attempting to interest kids in STEM field careers.

 Foecke is the founder and past director of the NIST Center for Automotive Lightweighting, the mission is helping the US auto industry get lighter, next-generation materials into vehicle bodies.
 A $4M, congressionally-funded project, current work involves complex, multipath, and high-rate testing of materials such as carbon fiber composites and advanced high-strength steels and using the data to generate constitutive models used in finite element design of car bodies and the needed manufacturing tools.

 Foecke was a consultant to the National Capital Planning Commission on materials selection and durability for the Eisenhower Memorial on Maryland Avenue in Washington, DC and was part of the NIST team that assisted the Architect of the Capital with issues welding 150 year old cast steel frame components during the remediation of the Capital Dome.

 From 2001-2012, Foecke was an adjunct professor of materials science and engineering at Johns Hopkins University in Baltimore, Maryland, and since 2010 has been an adjunct professor of materials science and engineering at the University of Maryland - College Park, teaching courses in thermodynamics/kinetics of materials, structure/property relationships in materials and he developed a new course in engineering materials selection, which after one year as an elective was moved by the department to be a required core class.
 In 2017 he expanded the curriculum with a class on high-strength metallic materials and a University Honors seminar course on the root causes of historic engineering failures.
 Foecke retired from federal government service after 28 years in November 2019 and joined the Department of Materials Science and Engineering at the University of Maryland - College Park full-time as a lecturing professor until May 2022.